-Target Audiences: Explanation of Why Audience Was Chosen: Target Pollutants: Sources of Pollution: Educational BMP(s) Materials, Events, Goal of BMP Activities, etc. Improperly disposed trash eventually washes into storm drains and into streams Trash and floatables Littering, illegal dumping, improper disposal of solid waste JRBP stream clean up events Provide the public with an opportunity to learn how trash affects local waterways and see the difference volunteer efforts can make in improving stream health Improperly disposed trash eventually washes into storm drains and into streams and urbanization alters hydrology and contributes chemicals, all of which are detrimental to urban stream quality Trash and floatables, chemicals, temperature Littering and improper solid waste disposal, illicit discharges Tours of Jordan Creek conducted by the Watershed Committee of the Ozarks Make the general public aware of the impacts of urbanization on natural streams by taking tour groups along the underground stream General Public Passive education through the use of permanent educational signage allows visitors to the Watershed Center to better understand the feature they are seeing at the park Nutrients, Bacteria Sediment, chemicals, floatables Littering, fertilizers, pesticides, animal waste, stream and construction site erosion Interpretive signs at the Watershed Center Citizens who are aware how their activities impact water quality are more likely to take steps to reduce their impact May people do not understand that stormwater is not treated before it enters streams, or that those same streams provide the water they drink Trash and floatables, bacteria, nutrients, oils Pet waste, fertilizer, petroleum products, littering Video links on Greene County Environmental Division web page Educate citizens on where their stormwater goes and how their actions can affect waterways and drinking water Reaching the broadest audience possible is important to educate the largest number of people about their impact on stromwater quality.
+Target Explanation of Why Target Sources of Educational Goal of BMP Audiences: Audience Was Chosen: Pollutants: Pollution: BMP(s) GOGI OI DIVIE Audiences: Addience was chosen: FUHULAHUS: Foliation: Materials, Events, Activities, etc. Improperly disposed trash eventually washes into storm drains and into streams Trash and floatables Littering, illegal dumping, improper disposal of solid waste JRBP stream clean up events Provide the public with an opportunity to learn how trash affects local waterways and see the difference volunteer efforts can make in improving stream health Improperly disposed trash eventually washes into storm drains and into streams and urbanization alters hydrology and contributes chemicals, all of which are detrimental to urban stream quality Trash and floatables, chemicals, temperature Littering and improper solid waste disposal, illicit discharges Tours of Jordan Creek conducted by the Watershed Committee of the Ozarks Make the general public aware of the impacts of urbanization on natural streams by taking tour groups along the underground stream General Public Passive education through the use of permanent educational signage allows visitors to the Watershed Center to better understand the feature they are seeing at the park Nutrients, Bacteria Sediment, chemicals, floatables Littering, fertilizers, pesticides, animal waste, stream and construction site erosion Interpretive signs at the Watershed Center Citizens who are aware how their activities impact water quality are more likely to take steps to reduce their impact May people do not understand that stormwater is not treated before it enters streams, or that those same streams provide the water they drink Trash and floatables, bacteria, nutrients, oils Pet waste, fertilizer, petroleum products, littering Video links on Greene County Environmental Division web page Educate citizens on where their stormwater goes and how their actions can affect waterways and drinking water Reaching the broadest audience possible is important to educate the largest number of people about their impact on stormwater quality.
 Bacteria, floatables, trash, hydrologic change Failing septic systems, microplastics, residential and commercial development JRBP social media postings on Facebook, Twitter, YouTube and Instagram Provide a broad audience with information accessible 24 hours a day so they can learn how to make small changes in their lifestyle to help improve water quality